ULL-ESIT-PL-2021/hello-js-action-lochdeve/README.md

 ## `time`

-The time we greeted to you
+Show the time when we greeted to you

 ## Example usage